 Timeliness and punctuality

 The report is normally published in September, approximately six months after the financial year-end.
-The 2019/20 and 2020/21 reports were delayed due to the impact of COVID-19 on the publication of the DHSC, and therefore NHS England Annual Reports which, in turn, delayed the publication of this report.
+The 2019/20 to 2021/22 reports were delayed due to the impact of COVID-19 and other factors on the publication of the DHSC, and therefore NHSE&I Annual Reports which, in turn, delayed the publication of this report.

 This report is accessible via the NHS England website in Excel format.

 Performance cost and respondent burden